I’m a stay-at-home mom.

 I swore this would NEVER HAPPEN TO ME!

 I’m not proud of it, so I’m just gonna whisper this one real quiet in here: I used to be a major Judgy Jasshole back in the day before I had kids.

 But wait, it gets worse.

-You probably didn’t notice between all that spilled food and runny noses and tantrums and accidents about to happen.
+Between all that spilled food and runny noses and tantrums and accidents about to happen, you probably didn’t even notice.

 There may or may not have been subtle smirks and noticeable sighs as well, but I don’t have the heart to confess to that today.

-I never noticed the silent cry for help or the plea for compassion in your eyes.
+I never paid attention to the plea for compassion in your eyes.

 For all that, I apologize.

 All of them.
 And all of their angel friends, too.